Which Of The Following Is A Valid Ipv6 Address

 IPv6 Fragmentation

 Unlike IPv4, IPv6 does not allow intermediate routers to fragment packets.
-Fragmentation can only be performed by the source host.
+In practice, fragmentation can only be performed by the source host.
 This simplifies routing and improves network performance.

 IPv6 Security